2008 Ana Ivanovic tennis season: French Open

 Ivanovic came to French Open as last year runner-up and as a second contender for the title, after renewed world No. 1 Maria Sharapova, who took that place from Justine Henin who suddenly retired from tennis in less than a fortnight before Roland Garros started.
 The fact that three-time defending champion at French Open Henin, and four-time champion overall didn't compete, left the draw wide open and gave chances to many players, as the only other former champion was Serena Williams.

 As Sharapova was first seed, and Ivanovic second, they were set in line for the final clash, which would have been rematch of the Australian Open final that year.
 However, chances for that were blown when Maria lost in fourth round to thirteenth seed Dinara Safina.
 On the other side, Ivanovic brushed aside all opponents to reach third French Open quarterfinal in four years.
 She won against Sofia Arvidsson 6–2, 7–5, Lucie Šafářová 6–1, 6–2, 30th seed Caroline Wozniacki 6–4, 6–1, and Petra Cetkovská 6–0, 6–0, respectively.
 Double bagel against Cetkovská was Ivanovic's fifth career double bagel win.
 In quarterfinals Ivanovic beat 10th seed Patty Schnyder 6–3, 6–2.
 Then she was set to play against fellow Serbian player and No. 3 Jelena Janković.
 The most significant match between the pair took place in this semi-final of the French Open, with the winner having assured of becoming World No. 1 and with both women bidding to win their first Grand Slam title.
-Ivanovic won the match, recovering from a 3–1 final set deficit and also 4–3 deficit when Jankovic broke, to defeat Jankovic for the fifth consecutive time, with final score of 6–4, 3–6, 6–4.
+Ivanovic won the match, recovering from a 3–1 final set deficit and also 4–3 deficit when Janković broke, to defeat Janković for the fifth consecutive time, with final score of 6–4, 3–6, 6–4.
 In doing so, Ivanovic reached second straight French Open final and third Slam final overall.

 Dinara Safina, who beat Sharapova and another two Russians Elena Dementieva and Svetlana Kuznetsova, awaited in the final.
 Ivanovic build big lead from first moment on, leading 4–1 with two breaks.
 From that moment, she lost that first momentum, losing both breaks to fell on 4–4 egal.
 However, she was lucky to not fell even more, breaking again to serve for set, which she did for 6–4.
 She showed even stronger performance in second set, and lifted first Grand Slam trophy after one-sided win of 6–4, 6–3.
 Ivanovic became the 17th world No. 1 in history of WTA rankings.
 Also, she is one of the few players of newer generation to win Major title with that few years, at 20 years and 214 days.